s-samsam225/cse15l-lab-reports/LabReport1.md

 1. The working directory when this command was run was /home.
 2. We got this output because the cd command doesn't take in a file name to change the working directory.
-3. This output was an error because the correct input was not given along with the cd command.
+3. This output was an error because the correct input was not given along with the cd command and it was unable to change the directory.
+Instead, if we are trying to access a certain file we should change the directory and use the ls or cat command depending on our intention.

 # Using command ls
 *Example One:*